wso2/docs-mi/en/docs/develop/creating-artifacts/creating-a-message-processor.md

-# Creating a Message Processor
+# Create a Message Processor

 Follow the instructions given below to create a new [Message Processor]({{base_path}}/reference/synapse-properties/about-message-stores-processors) artifact in the Micro Integrator for Visual Studio Code extension (MI for VS Code).

 ## Instructions

-### Creating the message processor artifact
+### Create the message processor artifact

 {!includes/creating-project.md!}